gldaquinan/LadyBirdNetworkData/README.md

 It identifies when two characters interact based on their co-presence in scenes and quantifies these interactions.
 Additionally, it assigns a gender to each character based on predefined information.

+The movie script used can be found here: https://www.dailyscript.com/scripts/LADY_BIRD_shooting_script.pdf

 Installation:

 You need Python 3 and the following packages: PyMuPDF, re, itertools, collections, and csv.